 In March, La Casa Encendida takes a closer look at the most disturbing side of war through four non-fiction films that capture the daily reality of victims and the consequences of armed conflicts in Asia and the Middle East.

 Burmese refugees in China, survivors of the 1965 Indonesian genocide, besieged civilians in Syria and Koudelka's camera in the Holy Land are the protagonists of this series of openly anti-war documentaries.
 The screenings will accompany the debates of the seminar "The Iconography of Disaster: Shock Images and Activist Film" also being held in March at La Casa Encendida.

-Two years after directing the spine-chilling documentary The Act of Killing, the US filmmaker returns (…)
+Two years after directing the spine-chilling documentary The Act of Killing, the US filmmaker returns to Indonesia to (…)

-China's political, institutional, economic, medical and bureaucratic deficiencies are the leitmotiv (…)
+China's political, institutional, economic, medical and bureaucratic deficiencies are the leitmotiv of Wang Bing's (…)

-An intimate look at the creative process of Josef Koudelka, one contemporary photography’s greatest (…)
+An intimate look at the creative process of Josef Koudelka, one contemporary photography’s greatest living masters (…)

 300 miles separate the filmmaker and journalist Orwa Al Mokdad from his niece Nour (…)